ghdl/ghdl/doc/Invoking_GHDL.rst

 GHDL Diagnostics Control
 ========================

+.. option:: -fcolor-diagnostics
-.. option:: -f[no-]color-diagnostics
+.. option:: -fno-color-diagnostics

   Control whether diagnostic messages are displayed in color.
 The default is on when the standard output is a terminal.

+.. option:: -fdiagnostics-show-option
-.. option:: -f[no-]diagnostics-show-option
+.. option:: -fno-diagnostics-show-option

   Control whether the warning option is displayed at the end of warning messages, so that user can easily know how to disable it.